-Let $n\in\N$ be the number of market participants and suppose that each investor operates on the basis of some information flow $\textbf{F}_i=\{\mathcal{F}_{it}\}$ ($i=1,2,\ldots,n$).
+Let $n\in\N$ be the number of market participants and suppose that each investor operates on the basis of some information flow $\{\mathcal{F}_{it}\}$ ($i=1,2,\ldots,n$).
 An ideal market is sensitive to the flow of private information, i.e., $\{\mathcal{G}_t\}$ with $\mathcal{G}_t=\sigma\big(\bigcup_{i=1}^n\mathcal{F}_{it}\big)$ for all $t\geq0\,$.
 If insider trading is prohibited and all insiders follow this rule, even an ideal market is not sensitive to the flow of insider information.
-Suppose that there exists a small number of insider traders.
-If the market is competitive, each insider is a price taker and so the market is still not sensitive to the flow of insider information.
-By contrast, the bigger a group of investors acting on the same information flow, the greater its potential impact on the market prices.
-Hence, financial markets are possibly sensitive to the flow of public information, i.e., $\{\mathcal{F}_t\}$ with $\mathcal{F}_t=\bigcap_{i=1}^n\mathcal{F}_{it}$ for all $t\geq0\,$.
+Even if there exist a few insider traders, but the market is competitive, each insider is a price taker and so the market is still not sensitive to the flow of insider information.
+The bigger a group of investors acting on the same information flow, the greater its potential impact on the market prices.
+Hence, it can be assumed that financial markets are at least sensitive to the flow of public information, i.e., $\{\mathcal{I}_t\}$ with $\mathcal{I}_t=\bigcap_{i=1}^n\mathcal{F}_{it}$ for all $t\geq0\,$.

-Market sensitivity \emph{per se} does not guarantee that the market is arbitrage free and in this specific sense efficient.
-If the market is sensitive but not arbitrage free, it is evident that the market participants will search in $\textbf{F}$ for arbitrage opportunities.
-Nonetheless, no-arbitrage conditions alone only guarantee that the market is free of profits that would be realized by \emph{everyone}, irrespective of his or her own expectation, interest, and risk attitude.
-This means if the market is arbitrage free but not sensitive, some market participants might still improve their positions by collecting data in addition to the current history of asset prices and re-allocating their capital.
-In either case they have an incentive to search for information that cannot be found just by investigating the history of asset prices.
-Only if the market is sensitive \emph{and} arbitrage free, the price evolution ``fully reflects'' the information flow $\textbf{F}$ \emph{and} it is impossible to ``make money out of nothing'' on the basis of $\textbf{F}$.
-The former is a basic paradigm in finance theory, whereas the latter is a typical assumption in financial mathematics.
+Market sensitivity \emph{per se} does not guarantee that the market is arbitrage free and in this specific sense ``efficient:'' If the market is sensitive but not arbitrage free, it is evident that all market participants will search in $\textbf{F}$ for arbitrage opportunities.
+No-arbitrage conditions only guarantee that the market is free of profits that would be realized by \emph{everyone}, irrespective of his or her own expectation, interest, and risk attitude.
+Nonetheless, if the market is arbitrage free but not sensitive, some market participants might still improve their positions by collecting data in addition to the current history of asset prices and re-allocating their capital.
+In either case, the market participants have an incentive to search for information that cannot be found just by investigating the history of asset prices.
+Only if the market is arbitrage free \emph{and} sensitive, it is impossible to ``make money out of nothing'' on the basis of $\textbf{F}$ \emph{and} the price evolution ``fully reflects'' or ``rapidly adjusts to'' the broader information flow $\textbf{F}$.
+The former is a fundamental assumption in financial mathematics, whereas the latter is a basic paradigm in finance theory.
 This justifies the following definition of market efficiency.